MyRichard12/MyRichard12/README.md

 ### A He - Human
 - Boring
-- Tries to be smart
+- Often tries to be smart
 - Stoic
 - Not Assertive
 - What else...?